-- 1. Desmopressin (Octim®) 150 micrograms per actuation nasal spray is out of stock until mid-2021. - 2.
-Ferring Pharmaceuticals have recalled Octim® nasal sprays, as a precautionary measure due to a lower volume of solution being observed and out of specification results of desmopressin acetate and benzalkonium chloride. - 3.
-Desmopressin (Octim®) 15 micrograms per ml injection remains available and can be prescribed as an alternative.
+- 1. Desmopressin (Octim[®]) 150 micrograms per actuation nasal spray is out of stock until the third quarter of 2023. - 2.
+Ferring Pharmaceuticals have recalled Octim[®] nasal sprays, as a precautionary measure due to a lower volume of solution being observed and out of specification results of desmopressin acetate and benzalkonium chloride. - 3.
+Desmopressin (Octim[®]) 15 micrograms per ml injection remains available and can be prescribed as an alternative.